 Paul valued the ministry of women and even compared his own apostolic ministry to that of a breastfeeding woman.

-Here is a list, in alphabetical order, of all the women in Paul’s letters, plus Lydia.
+Here is a list, in alphabetical order, of the eighteen women in Paul’s letters, plus Lydia.

 Apphia (Phm.
 1:2), Chloe (1 Cor.
 1:11), Claudia (2 Tim.
 4:21), Eunice (2 Tim.
 1:5); Euodia (Php.
 4:2-3), Julia (Rom.
 16:15), Junia (Rom.
 16:7 NIV), Lois (2 Tim.
 1:5), Mary (Rom.
 16:6), Nereus’ sister (Rom.
 16:15), Nympha (Col. 4:15), Persis (Rom.
 16:12), Phoebe (Rom.
 16:1-2 NIV), Priscilla (Rom.
 16:3-5; 1 Cor.
 16:19; 2 Tim.
 4:19 cf Acts 18:1-3, 18-19, 26), Rufus’ mother (Rom.
 16:13), Syntyche (Phil.
 4:2-3), Tryphena (Rom.
 16:12), Tryphosa (Rom.
 16:12).
 Lydia is mentioned in Acts 16:13-15, 40.